 Senior Planning’s Process

 - We will schedule an initial intake meeting where we will gather all of the necessary information from you to begin a filing.

-- We will file for your appointment as personal representative, which is the first step during the probate process.
+- We prepare paperwork for your appointment as personal representative, which is the first step during the probate process.
 We will prepare all necessary documents.
-Each situation is unique so the length of time the process takes may vary.
+Each situation is unique so the length of time this process takes may vary.

 - Once the court approves the inventory of the estate, the estate must be distributed.
 Managing the distribution of the estate is the responsibility of the court appointed representative.
 If any real property needs to be transferred, we will help with all necessary paperwork.